luin/medis/README.md

 # Medis

-Medis is a beautiful, easy-to-use Mac database management application for working with Redis.
+Medis is a beautiful, easy-to-use Mac database management application for working with Redis >= 2.8.

 Medis starts with all the basic features you need: